rackerlabs/support-how-to/content/how-to/cloud-networks/attach-a-cloud-network-to-an-existing-cloud-server/index.md

-If you use the Cloud Networks API to attach network interfaces to or detach them from a cloud server, you might experience a brief interruption (lasting 3-4 seconds) in traffic hitting your cloud server while the sytem resets networking on the server.
+If you use the Cloud Networks API to attach network interfaces to or detach them from a cloud server, you might experience a brief interruption (lasting 3-4 seconds) in traffic hitting your cloud server while the system resets networking on the server.

 **Warning**: For servers running Rackconnect v2.0, do not attach or detach a cloud network to or from the server.
 Attaching or detaching